oddlama/vane/README.md

       Storing experience will cost a small percentage of the bottled xp.
 It will also calculate in terms of experience and not levels.
 - [x] The *Portal Scroll (Home)* will teleport you to your bed, but it only has a limited amount of uses!
 - [x] The *Portal Scroll (Unstable)* will teleport you back to the location where you last used a portal scroll.
+- [x] The *Reinforced Elytra* allows you to have armor and an Elytra.

 #### Core features (vane-core)